Carlyle Hotel: 2000s and 2010s

 Maritz, Wolff & Company, which owned a 50% stake in Rosewood Hotels & Resorts, agreed in January 2001 to buy the Carlyle for $130 million.
 Maritz Wolff paid about $720,000 per room, making it one of the highest-priced hotel sales in world history.
 The buyers paid only about $50 million up front, and they received a loan for the remaining amount from co-op owners at the Carlyle.
 As part of the sale, the new owners were required to retain the hotel's name and character.
 Maritz Wolff owned 52% of the shares in the co-op, while residents owned the remaining shares.
 The hotel's president Dan Camp resigned shortly after the sale.
 Thierry Despont was hired to redesign the hotel's corridors and the lobby.
 Maritz Wolff also began renovating the hotel tower's facade and renovated the Bemelmans Bar again.
 After the September 11 attacks later in 2001, the hotel's business declined due to a downturn in New York City's tourism industry.
 The Bemelmans Bar reopened in 2002, and the hotel's Carlyle Restaurant was also renovated that year.
 Rosewood spent $2 million advertising the Carlyle and its other luxury hotels to attract guests after the September 11 attacks.

 The hotel continued to have many long-term residents, many of whom were old and wealthy.
 Rosewood gradually bought out some of the Carlyle's co-op apartments as their owners moved out.
 To attract younger guests, Rosewood added a business center to the hotel in 2004.
 A jewelry store operated by K. C. Thompson opened at the Carlyle in 2005, and the hotel began lending digital cameras to its guests the next year as part of a pilot program.
-The hotel's manager James McBride also contemplated moving the Cafe Carlyle to the basement but ultimately decided to renovate it.
-The Cafe Carlyle was closed during July 2007 for renovations, reopening that September.
+The hotel's manager James McBride also contemplated moving the Café Carlyle to the basement but ultimately decided to renovate it.
+The Café Carlyle was closed during July 2007 for renovations, reopening that September.
 Workers restored the club's murals and added new furniture, and the interior designer Scott Salvator removed the dropped ceiling and installed a modern sound and a lighting system.
 The Sense spa opened on the hotel's third story in October 2008.
 The spa, occupying two levels above an adjacent parking garage, was decorated by Mark Zeff.
 Occupancy declined after the 2008 financial crisis.